Property Rights Index - Turkey Compared to Europe

 The index also assesses the likelihood that private property will be expropriated and analyzes the independence of the judiciary, the existence of corruption within the judiciary, and the ability of individuals and businesses to enforce contracts.

 The Global Property Guide considers protection of property rights as a significant factor affecting the desirability of a residential real estate investment.

-Turkey does not publish any house price or rents time-series, public or private.
+Turkey does not publish official house price or rents time-series.
+The best source for house price statistics is REIDIN, which has a monthly composite house sales price index starting June 2007.
 General economics statistics for Turkey come from the Turkish Central Bank, State Planning Organization, and Turkish Treasury.